Winter Hikes With Your Dog

 - familiarize yourself with the hiking terrain: frozen lakes can be dangerous if the ice cover is too thin; streams may not be easy to see under a layer of snow; avoid avalanche areas altogether

-11. First aid kit
+First aid kit

-- for medical issues that could occur in winter (such as paw injury caused by ice)
+- For medical issues that could occur in winter (such as paw injury caused by ice)

-12. Ignoring skiers and snowboarders
+Ignore skiers and snowboarders